 - What can be changed?

 Effective sprint retrospective meeting ensures that every team member gets to speak and share their thoughts.
+If an idea doesn’t come immediately you can discuss it later or write notes in the team’s virtual planner app.
+Use one of the best task trackers by Bordio for this.
 Moreover, all ideas are treated equally, so after the three questions are answered by everyone, the group discussion starts and includes all of the comments.
 The exercise is essential in the Scrum framework but can be intimidating for some at first.
 However, experienced scrum teams have no problem sharing what’s on their minds and working with others’ thoughts and feelings.

 Reasons why sprint retrospectives don’t happen